igorlev91/SpaceInvaders/README.md

 developed as a hands-on learning experience to explore **OpenGL** and fundamentals game development techniques and concepts.

-I have explored some optimization techniques because I didn’t want to stray from the original game, which had to cope with the memory and processing limitations of the Atari 2600.
+I have explored some optimization techniques because I didnâ€™t want to stray from the original game, which had to cope with the memory and processing limitations of the Atari 2600.

 **Limitation is the first step to sparking creativity and innovation**, I believe.